 It’s been an honor to have been in the trenches with you, friends.
 I count myself lucky to have known how you feel before I met the undertaker.
 I will miss you and love you dearly.

 PS Many of you have asked what I intend to do.
 Right now I am transitioning.
 I’ve been zeroing out my outside commitments while I decide.
-One thing for sure, I’ll be blogging at http://www.terimurrison.com.
+One thing for sure, I’ll be traveling and blogging about it and other stuff at https://terimurrison.com.